taugust777/1D-Barotropic-QG-Model/README.md

 # Numerical Methods

 The model utilizes a finite difference grid scheme as well as a Successive Over-Relaxation (SOR) method to iteratively solve the Poisson equation relating the streamfunction and the vorticity (see the file: “Successive_Over-Relaxation_Method.md” for details).
+The model also contains periodic boundary conditions and utilizes a forward Euler time step.

 # Running the Model

 All constants are listed at the beginning of the script (“1D_Barotropic_Model_CODE.py”) as well as below, and the output produces a four-panel plot that includes the following:

-1. Top-left: the streamfunction evolution (filled) with contour fill set to 25 levels
+1. Top-left: the streamfunction evolution (filled)
 2. Top-right: the streamfunction evolution with contours only
-3. Bottom-left: the streamfunction evolution (filled) with contour fill set to 50 levels
+3. Bottom-left: The numerical phase speed propagation and the theoretical phase speed propagation
 4. Bottom-right: the streamfunction at a given time step (ψ vs. x)

+The model also returns:
+1. A time check value to ensure the forward Euler time-stepping scheme is appropriate for the chosen model parameters (value should be >1)
+2. The initial vorticity error comparing the numerical value obtained to the theoretical value obtained
+3. The theoretical phase speed
+4. The numerical phase speed

-An overlaid black line appears on the first three panels and is an indicator of the selected time step (the “t_index” variable).
+The top-left and top-right plots contain an overlaid black line, which is an indicator of the selected time step (the “t_index” variable).
 This overlaid black line is what is displayed on the bottom-right panel that plots the streamfunction vs. the horizontal distance.
-An example output is shown in the file “Example_Output.md” as well as below.
+The bottom-left plot shows the numerical phase speed propagation that was obtained from the model and the computed theoretical phase speed.
+The numerical phase speed is found by examining the crest points.
+An example output is shown in the file “Example_Output.md” and below.

 # Model Parameters